HortonworksUniversity/Security_Labs/HDP-3.0-IPA.md

 ### Pre-reqs
 Need to have
 - HDP 3.x / Ambari 2.7.x cluster
--Access to an IPA server that has been setup as descibed in [Hortonworks documentation](https://docs.hortonworks.com/HDPDocuments/HDP3/HDP-3.0.1/authentication-with-kerberos/content/kerberos_optional_use_an_existing_ipa.html)
+- Access to an IPA server that has been setup as descibed in [Hortonworks documentation](https://docs.hortonworks.com/HDPDocuments/HDP3/HDP-3.0.1/authentication-with-kerberos/content/kerberos_optional_use_an_existing_ipa.html)

 ### Register cluster as IPA client
 - Run below on *all nodes of HDP cluster* (replace $INTERNAL_IP_OF_IPA)